opengisch/pum/README.md

                         Elements to be ignored
   -N SCHEMA [SCHEMA...], --exclude-schema SCHEMA [SCHEMA...]
                         Schema to be skipped.
+  -P PATTERN, --exclude-field-pattern PATTERN
-  -v VERBOSE_LEVEL, --verbose_level VERBOSE_LEVEL
+                        A field pattern which should be ignored in column checking -v VERBOSE_LEVEL, --verbose_level VERBOSE_LEVEL
                         Verbose level (0, 1 or 2)
   -o OUTPUT_FILE, --output_file OUTPUT_FILE